LSalakhova/lsalakhova/README.md

 <h2>Hi there, my name is Liaisan 👋 </h2>
 <p>I'm a Software Quality Assurance Engeneer based in Chicago, Illinois.
-Here I am sharing some of my Web and Mobile testing portfolio artifacts that i created during my work on some pet-projects. </p>
+Here I am sharing some of my Web and Mobile testing portfolio artifacts that i collected during my work on some pet-projects. </p>

 <h2> Contact me here </h2>
 <p>